Table of Contents

 PLA is the most common – the results will look better this way.
 The material is starch-based and therefore not resistant to outdoor conditions.

 PETG – a material that is resistant to up to about 80 degrees, stronger and less brittle than PLA.
+In a composite product, it is a little more difficult to disassemble supports, PETG is number 2 in the printing requirements.

 ASA – less common but slightly stronger and less brittle than PETG and resistant to up to 100 degrees.